microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Get-MgUserManager.md

 # Get-MgUserManager

 ## SYNOPSIS
-Returns the user or organizational contact assigned as the user's manager.
+The user or contact that is this user's manager.
-Optionally, you can expand the manager's chain up to the root node.
+Read-only.
+(HTTP Methods: GET, PUT, DELETE.).
+Supports $expand.

 ## SYNTAX